 Guidance

-SKYNET Enduring Capability (SKEC) programme
+SKYNET 6 Enduring Capability (SKEC) Programme

-About the SKYNET Programme
+About the SKYNET 6 Programme

 About SKEC

-In the same way that mobile phones need more data and bandwidth, with every new user and new technology, so do military communications and these demands are growing quickly.
+In the same way that mobile phones need more data and bandwidth, with every new user and new technology, so do military communications; and these demands are growing quickly.

-To meet these additional demands, the MOD SKEC team want to build a network of satellites, ground stations and other user services to provide first-class communications for government, allies and especially our defence personnel, whether they’re on operational duty or keeping in touch with family and friends while deployed.
+To meet these additional demands, the MOD SKEC team need to build a network of satellites, ground stations and other user services to provide first-class communications for government, allies and especially our defence personnel, whether they’re on operational duty or keeping in touch with family and friends while deployed.

 The SKEC space segment will consist of two separate procurements, as follows: